roks0n/google-hangouts-device/README.md

 external members can just join in and the stand-up can start as if everyone were in the office.

-# Loadging extensions for development
+# Loading extension for development
 1. Open `Extensions` in Chrome
 2. Tick `Developer mode`
 3. Click on `Load unpacked extension....`